 Arrest or Detention of a U.S. Citizen Abroad

-- Learning about laws there which might be different from the laws in the United States.
+- Learn which laws might be different from the laws in the United States.
 We provide some information for each country on our Country Specific pages.
 For further information on laws within the foreign country before you go, contact that country’s nearest embassy or consulate within the United States.

 If you are arrested overseas or know a U.S. citizen who is: